"ELSEWHERE": More related artists

--- More about other people with whom Vangelis has worked --
+More information about various artists Vangelis has worked with.

 Montserrat is a Spanish soprano who was born on 12 April 1933 in Barcelona.
 She auditioned first in Italy where she was rejected.
 Then she started to study in Bazel in 1956 and started to perform as replacement.
 After that she lived in Bremen and Mexico.
 She married tenor Bernabé Marti.